-Andrea and I have been heading out pretty regularly here in Washington State, but it’s winter here.
-The nights are long and cold–when you don’t have a fire, there isn’t a whole lot to do while camping once the sun falls below the horizon.
-Sometimes you just want to crawl inside your sleeping bag and watch a movie or an episode of your favorite series.
+We’ve been heading out pretty regularly here in Washington State, but it’s winter here.
+The nights are long and cold–when you don’t have a fire, there isn’t a whole lot to do while camping once the sun falls below the horizon, or sometimes you’re stuck inside with pouring rain.
+Either way, there are times you just want to crawl inside your sleeping bag and watch a movie or an episode of your favorite series.
+This is when a DIY tent tablet holder comes in real handy!

-I noticed that REI has a Big Agnes gear loft entertainment center that strings up to the gear loft points available in most modern tents.
-Unfortunately the thing retails for $50…
+I noticed that REI has a Big Agnes entertainment center loft that strings up to the gear loft points available in most modern tents.
+Unfortunately, the thing retails for $50…

-So, I decided to set out to make my own cheapo version of the gear loft entertainment center that we could use for those long nights in the tent.
+So, I decided to set out to make my own cheap version of the gear loft entertainment center that we could use for those long nights in the tent.

-Check out this short video I put together for Youtube for a demonstration of what it is and how you can make it — or read on for further details and photos.
+Check out the short video below that I put together about the DIY tent tablet holder, what it is, and how you can make i.
+Keep reading for further details and photos.

 Generic $9 tablet case from Walmart.